Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ayush Kumar Garg — Head, Investor Relations

-I’ll now hand over the call to Mr. Vinay for his opening remarks.
-Thank you.
-And over to you sir.
+With that, I’ll now hand over the call to Mr. Vinay for his opening remarks.
+Thank you, and over to you, sir.

-Thank you.
-Ayush.
-Good afternoon everyone and thank you for joining us on our earning call today.
-I am thrilled to report that Innova Captive delivered a stellar quarter with revenue from operation surging to 450 crore with a robust 42% year on year growth.
-This reflects not just number but the tangible result of our sharpened strategic focus, comprehensive product pipeline and unwearing operational discipline.
-For a nine month FY26 revenue from operation hit 1182 crores up 27% year on year.
-Powered by exceptional execution across both business vertical and our world class manufacturing infrastructure that continue to set us apart in a competitive landscape.
+Thank you, Ayush.
+Good afternoon, everyone, and thank you for joining us on our earnings call today.
+I am thrilled to report that Innova Captab delivered a stellar quarter with revenue from operations surging to INR450 crores with a robust 42% year-on-year growth.
+This reflects, not just numbers, but the tangible result of our sharpened strategic focus, comprehensive product pipeline and unwavering operational discipline.

 Yes sir.
 You’re audible.

-Our team remain fully committed to execute these three precisions operating in a dynamic environment where innovation and research in the pharmaceutical space are of paramount importance.
-We are equally focused on meeting the need of the changing environment through our existing as well as planned R and D endeavor driven swiftly by our dedicated R D center.
-Our achievement highlight our strategic agility and operational excellence aimed at dynamic industry backdrop.
-With a proven track record of being a growth focused company, we are confident of replicating similar momentum going forward with this.
-I look now to hand over the call to our CFO to detail out of the financial performance during the quarter and nine months.
+Operating in a dynamic environment where innovation and research in the pharmaceutical space are of paramount importance, we are equally focused on meeting the need of the changing environment through our existing as well as planned R&D endeavors, driven strictly by our dedicated R&D center.
+Our achievement highlights our strategic agility and operational excellence aimed at a dynamic industry backdrop.
+With a proven track record of being a growth-focused company, we are confident of replicating similar momentum going forward.

 Lokesh Bhasin — Chief Financial Officer